 Location considerations include real estate, zoning ordinances, parking and signage, market research, taxes and utilities and transportation.
 Weather you are building or buying, keep in mind the cost for building, fire, electrical, and pluming inspections.
 Also, be sure to obtain any State or local permits required for building or certifications are available as well, such as the LEED certification through the US Green Building Counsel.

 The community is here to help.
 Contact your local municipality today for more information.

 It is important to do your research before you sign any contract.
 Fees can range from $25 dollars to $30,000 dollars for items critical to your operation.
 Those costs need to be built into the project budget to ensure a successful opening.
 Also architects, attorneys, builders and engineers will often offer you one free hour of consultation for your project.
 For a fee, some of these companies will manage the entire process for you.
 Some may only offer specific services.
 You will need to have a clear understanding about what services are being provided and for what fees.
 Click here to find a developer, architect, engineer, financial advisor or institution that meets your needs.

 Since every industry is different and may be governed by different regulations, it may be wise to schedule an appointment with SCORE or an SBA counselor.
 In Muskegon County free counseling is offered Monday through Friday at the Muskegon Lakeshore Chamber of Commerce office.
 For an appointment call 231-722-3751.

 As Muskegon transitions into the global economy, it is important we support the local businesses that provide local employment, tax revenue and the goods and services we need.
 Where we spend money does matter!

-If everyone in Muskegon spent $100 at locally-owned businesses...it would pump $10.5 million back into the local economy!
+When all 178,000 residents in Muskegon County spend $100 at locally-owned businesses... it returns $10.5 million back into the local economy!